 A businessman like a superhero runs eagerly to meet challenges.
 To win one need a reliable team and equipment.
 Helping scores of e-Commerce projects our developers faced the fact that nine of ten clients have to make a choice between three main platforms which are fully completed to sustain business and which of each has its own advantages.

 Thus, we’d like to compare the worth B2B and B2C servants as the most demanded software for middle and large businesses.
 Magento, Hybris, and Demandware are always in the race.
 Whether it is an even one we are going to find out.

 Table 1.
 Comparison of Magento, Hybris, and Demandware

 Overview and reflections

-An out-of-the-box multiness of Hybris in language, currency, website, and omnichannel commerce management stands it out for retailers striving to have an international presence.
-Magento looks less satisfied with its scalability because of its server side technology.
-Accordingly to the table, a truly sophisticated product presentation, which is able to lead the company through time, is offered by Demandware and Hybris unconditionally.
+An out-of-the-box diversity of Hybris in language, currency, website, and omnichannel commerce management stands it out for retailers striving to have an international presence.
+Magento looks less satisfied with its scalability because of its server-side technology.
+Accordingly to the table, a truly sophisticated product presentation, which can lead the company through time, is offered by Demandware and Hybris unconditionally.

 It should be noted that a CMS for content pages equals Magento and Hybris with their remarkable WYSIWYG editors.
 At that time Demandware initiators must have been neglected an ability for a manager to create new content pages having left users with a pool of predefined assets which could be placed on the web page.
 Side applications rise hopes to simplify the process but it leads nowhere.
 There is no almighty WYSIWYG editor in Demandware for content pages.